TrademarkTrademark

 5. Comment complexity

-I have found a lot of times in my career - not just with Terraform - that folks tend to overcomplicate their solution prematurely.
-I have been known to do this myself from time to time.
-One common mistake I see made with over-complication is the excessive use of abstraction, such as creating a module that simply wraps an existing Terraform resource.
-We are now creating a layer on top of that resource that provides little to no value at all.
-My rule of thumb is if the thing isn't going to be repeated at least five times, I am probably not going to abstract it.
-This is a very personal number but it does give a decent starting mark.
+A lot of times in my career, and not just with Terraform, I've seen folks overcomplicate their solution before they need to.
+I've done it myself.
+One common mistake is too much abstraction, like creating a module that just wraps an existing Terraform resource.
+Now you've got a layer on top of that resource that adds little to no value.
+My rule of thumb: if the thing isn't going to be repeated at least five times, I'm probably not going to abstract it.
+That's a very personal number, but it gives you a decent starting mark.

 When you're writing Terraform, think to yourself: is what I am writing simple, clear, and understandable?
 If it is, then you're on your way to having some good code for others to consume!